BingDarla/Planet/README.md

 # README

-A web project for making travel plans-built on Ruby on Rails with PostgreSQL.<br>
+A web project design for making travel plans-built on Ruby on Rails with PostgreSQL.<br>
 Applied umchart map as API <br>
 Implemented user authentication.<br>
 Dynamic menu bar according to user's role and permissions<br>